sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 We **strongly** recommend you fork the [Sourcegraph with Kubernetes reference repository](./index.md#reference-repository) to track your configuration changes in Git.
 **This will make upgrades far easier** and is a good practice not just for Sourcegraph, but for any Kubernetes application.

     > WARNING: Forks of public repos are also public.
-If you plan to store secrets (SSL certificates, external Postgres credentials, etc.) within the repository you should rather duplicate the reference repository and make your copy private.
+If you plan to store secrets (SSL certificates, external Postgres credentials, etc.) within the repository you should duplicate the reference repository and make your copy private.

     <span class="virtual-br"></span>